Measuring Oscillations with A Million Atmospheric Neutrinos: Introduction

-As we will demonstrate in this article, current and soon-to-operate atmospheric neutrino experiment data can be combined to address some of the most pressing questions in neutrino physics.
-The questions that we will discuss in this article can be organized into three categories: determining the neutrino oscillation parameters, establishing the neutrino mass spectra, and measuring a potential $CP$-violating phase.
+In the last two decades, the neutrino community has developed a vast program using accelerator, reactor, and solar neutrinos to measure their evolution, leading to the conclusion that atmospheric measurements will not contribute to precision neutrino physics.
+In this article, we change that paradigm, showing that atmospheric neutrinos will improve our knowledge of some of the largest unknowns describing the evolution of neutrino states.
+See~\Cref{fig:present} for a comparison between our results, the present status, and the future predictions for the next generation of neutrino experiments.
+By combining the atmospheric measurements, we aim to achieve the most accurate determination of atmospheric parameters ($\Delta m^2_{31}$ and $\theta_{23}$).
+Additionally, this combined approach will yield valuable insights into $\theta_{13}$ due to the Earth matter effect, as we will elaborate upon later.
+Lastly, the atmospheric measurements are expected to offer a level of precision comparable to current results in determining $\delta_{cp}$.

-The neutrino oscillation parameters are encoded in the matrix $U$, which relates the neutrino weak and mass eigenstates.
-This matrix is known as the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix and is a three-by-three unitary matrix that is typically parameterized by three mixing angles and one $CP$-violating phase~\cite{ParticleDataGroup:2020ssz}.
-Two additional irreducible $CP$-violating phases are also present in this matrix if neutrinos are Majorana in nature; however, these phases are not observable when only standard neutrino oscillations are in place.
-Thus we shall ignore the Majorana phases in the discussion that follows.
-Despite the fact that neutrino oscillation parameters have been measured by solar, reactor, atmospheric, and accelerator neutrino experiments~\cite{Esteban:2018azc,deSalas:2020pgw,Capozzi:2018ubv} to the few-percent level, there is still significant room for improvement as we will show in this article.
+As we will demonstrate in this article, data from current and soon-to-operate atmospheric neutrino experiments can be combined to address some of the most pressing questions in neutrino physics.
+The questions that we will discuss in this article can be organized into three categories: determining the neutrino oscillation parameters, establishing the neutrino mass spectra, and measuring the CP-phase in the lepton sector.
+The neutrino oscillation parameters are encoded in the so-called Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix, which relates the neutrino weak and mass eigenstates~\cite{a_footnote}.
+The precise determination of the lepton mixing parameters is crucial for understanding the neutrino evolution, and it can also be the first indication of a hidden flavor symmetry~\cite{Altarelli:2010gt, Ishimori:2010au}.
+Measuring a large $CP$-violation in the neutrino sector can also be an explanation to the baryon asymmetry of the early universe via a sphaleron process~\cite{Fukugita:1986hr}.
+Finally, the determination of the neutrino mass spectrum in the next few years will significantly impact experiments whose goal is to determine the absolute scale of the neutrino masses~\cite{KATRIN:2021uub}, to discriminate between the Dirac or Majorana nature of the neutrino masses~\cite{GERDA:2018pmc,KamLAND-Zen:2016pfg}, and even to understand the evolution of the universe~\cite{DiValentino:2021hoh}.